-Financial liabilities include trade payables, long-term debt, interest on long-term debt and derivatives with a negative market value.
+Financial liabilities include accounts payable and accrued liabilities, lease liabilities, long-term debt, interest on long-term debt and derivatives with a negative market value.

 (i) Recognition and measurement of non-derivative financial instruments

 Financial instruments are initially recognized at fair value.
 If the financial instrument is not classified at fair value through profit or loss, then the initial measurement includes transaction costs directly attributable to the acquisition or issue of the financial instrument.